ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/with-cuda/README.md

 ## Pre install

-For Grid K2 card we will need Cuda 8.0.
-Cuda 8.0 only works with only gcc 5.0 so it should be installed before.
+For Grid K2 card we will need CUDA 8.0.
+CUDA 8.0 only works with only gcc 5.0 so it should be installed before.

-To decide what version of cuda and Nvidia drivers you need, please check the links below.
+To decide what version of CUDA and Nvidia drivers you need, please check the links below.

 See what drivers you need:
 https://www.nvidia.com/Download/index.aspx?lang=en-us